Touring Walt Disney World with Cognitive Disabilities

 There are a lot of things that you can do to be proactive about the challenges posed by touring Walt Disney World with cognitive disabilities.
 You can practice walking to prepare for the great amount of walking you will likely do at Disney.
 You could practice riding in a wheelchair or stroller if that is something that will happen while at Disney.
 You can even practice standing in line.
 There are a lot of videos online that show exactly what it is like walking through Walt Disney World.
 Watching these may help those with cognitive disabilities to be ready for the magic of Disney.
 Practicing wearing a Magicband may be helpful.
-Remember you do not have to use the Magicband, a card ticket may be used instead.
+Remember you do not have to use the Magicband, a card ticket or phone may be used instead.

 If you will be using a stroller or wheelchair in the parks, you are absolutely allowed to bring your own.
 If you would prefer to rent from Disney that can be done at the entrance to each park.
 Many people decorate their strollers and wheelchairs for fun and for easy identification.
 TheMouseForLess has some great printables to help ID your stroller or wheelchair.

 Things to Bring

 Guests with cognitive disabilities may benefit from bringing something that is comforting to them in case they need something familiar in a place that seems very foreign.
 It is also recommended to bring headphones or earplugs to reduce some of the noise of the Disney Parks.
 Any sensory toys that are helpful may also be of benefit to bring.
 It is a good idea to wear something with identification and information about cognitive disabilities and special needs in case you get separated.
 One other idea is to bring a reward for good behavior; this can add special fun to a magical day.

 Entering the Parks